aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="j"><sup>11</sup>&nbsp;So they set gang-captains over it, to afflict it with their burdens.
 It built storage-cities for Pharaoh – Pitom and Ra'amses. <sup>12</sup>&nbsp;But as they afflicted it, so did it become many, so did it burst forth.
-And they felt dread before the Children of Yisrael.</span> <span class="p"><sup>13</sup>&nbsp;So they, Mitsrayim, made the Children of Yisrael subservient with crushing-labor; <sup>14</sup>&nbsp;they embittered their lives with hard servitude in loam and in bricks and with all kinds of servitude in the field – all their service in which they made them subservient with crushing-labor.</span>
+And they felt dread before the Children of Yisrael.</span> <span class="p"><sup>13</sup>&nbsp;So they, Mitsrayim, made the Children of Yisrael subservient with crushing-labor; <sup>14</sup>&nbsp;they embittered their lives with hard servitude in loam and in bricks and with all kinds of servitude in the field – all their service in which they made them subservient with crushing-labor.</span>[foot]The oppression of the Israelites through taskmasters is a Yahwistic innovation, and compare Exodus 5:4ff.
+Vss.
+11-14, do not logically follow vss.
+8-10 - setting taskmasters over the Israelites may perhaps be described as a cruel measure though not as ruse.[/foot]
 </div></td></tr>